- Leonardo is an IoT/Big Data “solution” marketed far too early by SAP.

 The SAP’s Embarrassing Leonardo Ice Cream Video

-*Unfortunately due to what appears to be embarrassment SAP has taken this view down.
+*Unfortunately, due to what appears to be an embarrassment, SAP has taken this view down.
 But the webpage that hosted the video is still at SAP here.

 SAP’s Proposal as to the Criticality of Leonardo in Keeping Ice Cream Frozen During Delivery

 I can’t recall worrying if ice cream would melt on the way to the house.
 The reason for this is that I have always lived in countries that had mobile refrigeration.
-When I was a kid, the ice cream truck used to drive around the neighborhood playing that enticing music.
-Again, each ice cream truck had a refrigeration unit, which meant that unless the ice cream man ran out of fuel, the ice cream would stay frozen.
+When I was a kid, the ice cream truck drove around the neighborhood playing that enticing music.
+Again, each ice cream truck had a refrigeration unit, which meant that the ice cream would stay frozen unless the ice cream man ran out of fuel.

 All of this occurred before computing, as I used to purchase ice cream from the ice cream man back when almost no one had heard of computers.